vegaprotocol/specs/protocol/0061-REWP-pos_rewards.md

 1. Epoch ends.
 1. The reward pool from trading in asset A is at least `0.01 x 10000000 = 100000`.
 1. Each validator and delegator receives appropriate share of the `100000`.

+## Change of network parameters
+1. change of network parameter `reward.staking.delegation.competitionLevel` will change the level of competition of the validators (influences how much stake is be needed for all validators to reach optimal revenue) at the end of a new epoch.
+Default value 3.1.
+Minimum value 1 (inclusive).
+No maximum.